Gandhi Stadium: History

 The stadium was built in 1955 and serves as the home ground for two Indian domestic cricket teams: Punjab and North Zone.
 The stadium hosted a solitary Test Match against Pakistan as well as 3 ODI matches with the host team - India winning both of these matches.

-With the advent of Mohali Cricket Stadium outside Chandigarh, it is unlikely that other stadiums in the state of Punjab will get an opportunity to host international cricket matches.

 The highest score in Test cricket was made by India who scored 374 against Pakistan.
 The most runs scored were by Anshuman Gaekwad (201 runs), Wasim Raja (125 runs) and Javed Miandad (66 runs).
 The most wickets taken were by Wasim Raja and Kapil Dev (4 wickets), along with Ravi Shastri (3 wickets).
 The highest score in ODI cricket was made by West Indies who scored 226 against Pakistan.
 The most runs scored were Dilip Vengsarkar (88 runs), Richie Richardson (77 runs) and Aamer Malik (77 runs).
 The most wickets taken were by Venkatapathy Raju (3 wickets), Graham Gooch (2 wickets) and Kapil Dev (2 wickets).